pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance associators [COMMAND-OPTIONS] INSTANCENAME

-      Get associated instances or names.
+      Get the associated instances or instance names.

-      Returns the associated instances or names (--names-only option) for the INSTANCENAME argument filtered by the --assocclass, --resultclass, --role and --resultrole options.
+      Returns the associated instances or names (names-only option) for the INSTANCENAME argument filtered by the assocclass, resultclass, role and resultrole arguments.
 This may be executed interactively by providing only a classname and the interactive option.
-Pywbemcli presents a list of instances in the class from which one can be chosen as the target.

     Options:
       -a, --assocclass <class name>   Filter by the associated instancename provided.
-      -c, --resultclass <class name>  Filter by the result class name provided.
+      -r, --resultclass <class name>  Filter by the result class name provided.
-      -R, --role <role name>          Filter by the role name provided.
+      -x, --role <role name>          Filter by the role name provided.
-      -R, --resultrole <class name>   Filter by the result role name provided.
+      -o, --resultrole <class name>   Filter by the result role name provided.
       -q, --includequalifiers         Include qualifiers in the result.
       -c, --includeclassorigin        Include classorigin in the result.
       -p, --propertylist <property name>